Carlos-93/laravel-education-center/README.md

     ```bash
     cp .env.example .env
     ```
     Update the database connection details in the `.env` file.

 7. Generate an application key:
     ```bash
     php artisan key:generate
     ```
-8. Run the migrations and seed the database (optional):
+8. If you need to reset and reseed the database, use:
     ```bash
     php artisan migrate:fresh --seed
     ```